jssql1234/docs-sqlacc/docs/usage/stock/stock-faq.md

 ## Stock Price Tag Module

-- This module mainly to set different pricing groups from different customer and supplier, normally is use to setcdifferent customer category with different pricing.
+- This module is mainly used to set different pricing groups for different customers and suppliers.
+It is normally used to set different customer categories with different pricing.
 In order to do individual customer then you can group your customer into different price groups.

 ### How to Setup Price Tag